ChuankeFu/Academic/content/en/authors/admin/_index.md

 I am a PhD student in Quantitative Genetics of Animal Breeding at Huazhong Agricultural University.
 My research interests include applying genomic selection in animal breeding.
-I enjoy developing new software to facilitate complicated analysis using different programming languages, such as R(Rcpp), Julia, C++ and etc.   #and machine learning

 I am always eager to learn and try new things!